Skip to main content

 Configuration Options

 Metadata File: This is the URL to the metadata file for the service provider details.
 Provide this metadata file to your identity provider if it supports metadata files.
 Note that this link will not be live until you save the connection page.
-Advanced Details: If your identity provider does not support metadata files, click Show Advanced Details.
-The advanced details section, which is covered later in this article, contains information from within the metadata file.
+Configuration Information: If your identity provider does not support metadata files, click Configuration information.
+The Configuration information section, which is covered later in this article, contains information from within the metadata file.
 Name: Provide a display name for the connection.
 This will be shown on the login page.
 Sign-In URL: This is the application sign-in URL provided by your identity provider.
-Optional Sign-Out URL: This is the SLO URL (Single Logout URL) for your identity provider.
-SLO allows Iru Endpoint to automatically sign users out of your identity provider when they sign out of Iru Endpoint.
-Ensure you only fill in this URL if your identity provider supports SLO and it is configured to support SLO specifically with Iru Endpoint.
+IdP Entity ID: This is the Entity ID coming from your identity provider (Google, Okta, Entra, etc.), not the Entity ID from the Iru side.
+This field is required and must match the Entity ID configured in your identity provider.
 Signing Certificate: Paste the contents of the signing certificate in X.509 PEM format from your identity provider.
 This certificate is used to evaluate the validity of an incoming SAML claim.
 Paste the full contents of the certificate, including the BEGIN CERTIFICATE and END CERTIFICATE header/footer.
 User ID Attribute: Specify the attribute within the SAML claim that should attempt to match against an existing administrator.
 Typically this will be the NAME ID URI (example below) as long as your identity provider is configured to send the user’s email for the NAME ID value.
 Otherwise, match against any additional custom attribute that you intend on sending within the claim.

 http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier